Explaining Human Choice Probabilities with Simple Vector Representations: Methods

 \subsubsection{Accounting for infinite optimal strategies}

 In Experiments 1 and 2, the optimal strategies were unique.
 For Experiment 3 it was necessary to account for the fact that some distributions had an infinite number of optimal strategies.
-This occurs for seeking when the maximum probability room was not unique (a tie for the maximum probability room), and for hiding where the minimum probability room was not unique (a tie for the minimum probability room).
-Interestingly, if there is no unique optimal strategy, then there are theoretically an infinite number of optimal strategies - any mix choosing exclusively from the maximum probability room when seeking (or minimum probability room when hiding) is equally optimal.
-Since participants only completed 100 trials for seeking/hiding for each distribution, there are actually finitely many optimal choice frequencies, as is true for any finite experiment.
-Our analysis also accommodates the infinite theoretical case, making this analysis generalizable for future work.
+This occurs for seeking when the maximum probability room is not unique, and for hiding where the minimum probability room is not unique.
+Interestingly, if there is no unique optimal strategy, then there are theoretically an infinite number of optimal strategies if participants could make an infinite number of choices, but practically since our participants only completed 100 trials there are finitely many optimal choice frequencies.
+Our analysis accommodated the infinite theoretical case so as to make this analysis generalizable for future work.

 For any distribution that has a non-unique maximum or minimum room, the maximizing and minimizing strategies are generalized from the vectors $x_s$ and $x_h$, respectively, to the sets of vectors $X_s$ and $X_h$ , respectively.
 The number of vectors in $X_s$ is determined by the number of the rooms that share the maximum probability value.
 Analogously, the number of vectors in $X_h$ is determined by the number of rooms that share the minimum probability value.
 Both $X_s$ and $X_h$ contain only standard unit vectors, denoted $e$ , where the \emph{i}’th element is 1 and all other elements are 0.
 The set $X_s$ ($X_h$) contains vectors $e$, where \emph{i} is selected from the room numbers that have the maximum (minimum) probability value.
-For example, if $\vec{m_s}$ = (0.42, 0.42, 0.16), then $X_s$ = {(1, 0, 0), (0, 1, 0)}.
-If $\vec{m_h}$ = (0.26, 0.24, 0.18, 0.15, 0.09, 0.04, 0.04), then $X_h$ = {(0, 0, 0, 0, 0, 1, 0), (0, 0, 0, 0, 0, 0, 1)}.
+For example, if $\vec{m_s}$ = (0.42, 0.42, 0.16), then $X_s$ = \{(1, 0, 0), (0, 1, 0)\}.
+If $\vec{m_h}$ = (0.26, 0.24, 0.18, 0.15, 0.09, 0.04, 0.04), then $X_h$ = \{(0, 0, 0, 0, 0, 1, 0), (0, 0, 0, 0, 0, 0, 1)\}.